- Home

 Heritage Plan Review & Update

-The Community Heritage Commission is reviewing and updating the City of Maple Ridge’s Heritage Plan.
-The current Heritage Plan was updated in 2013 and has provided the City with an effective, sustainable, and realistic strategic plan of action for the past seven years.
-To learn more about the existing Heritage Plan and the process to update the plan, please visit:
+The Community Heritage Commission has recently reviewed and updated the City of Maple Ridge’s Heritage Plan.
+To learn more about the new Heritage Plan and the process to update the plan, please visit: https://www.mapleridge.ca/2582/Heritage-Plan-Review-and-Update

 Questions?

-If you have questions or are looking for more information, please contact Krista Gowan at heritage@mapleridge.ca or 604-647-7402.
+If you have questions or are looking for more information, please contact heritage@mapleridge.ca or 604-467-7341.